-- (1) have an annual effect on the economy of \$100 million or more, or adversely affect in a material way he economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or state, local, or tribal governments or communities (also referred to as economically significant); - (2) create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; - (3) materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients; or - (4) raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in the E.O.
+- (1) have an annual effect on the economy of \$100 million or more, or adversely affect in a material way he economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or state, local, or tribal governments or communities (also referred to as economically significant); - (2) create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; - (3) materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients; or

+(4) raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in the E.O.

 Under section 6(a) of E.O.
 12866, the Office of Management and Budget's (OMB's) Office of Information and Regulatory Affairs (OIRA) determines whether a regulatory action is significant and whether Agencies are required to submit the regulatory action to OIRA for review.
-Removing the provisions concerning the maintenance of drill equipment and inspection of drilling areas before starting drilling operations would not impose new compliance cost to surface metal and nonmetal mine operators or reduce the protection afforded to miners.
+Removing the provisions concerning requirements for the final mining of pillars would not impose new compliance cost to underground coal mine operators or reduce the protection afforded to miners.
 This proposed rule is determined to not constitute a "significant regulatory action" because it does not meet any of the four "significant regulatory action" criteria under section 3(f) of E.O.
 12866.
-Accordingly, this proposed rule was not submitted to OIRA for review under E.O.
-12866.
+Accordingly, this proposed rule was not submitted to OIRA for review under

-No alternatives are considered for this proposed deregulatory action.
+No alternatives were considered for this proposed deregulatory action.